 Changes in regulatory requirements severely reduce the economic viability of agriculture use; or

 Site specific scientific evidence conclusively indicates the land does not meet the criteria for designation as agricultural land.
+Site-specific evidence and requests for de-designation must be deferred to a comprehensive countywide analysis.

-These circumstances should create severe losses of agricultural production lasting several years, covering a wide range of crops or products, and affect a majority of the producers in the area, before a reevaluation of agricultural lands is undertaken.
+These circumstances should create severe losses of agricultural production lasting several years, covering a wide range of crops or products, and affect many of the producers in the area, before a reevaluation of agricultural lands is undertaken.
 One issue of concern is the ability of farmers to secure and maintain water rights for changing agricultural operations.
 More attention to this issue is needed at the state and local level.

 IV.
 AQUACULTURE RESOURCES